 Besides the usual cosmetics and deodorants, dozens of natural cosmetic products recently hit the shelves.
 Since then, these natural cosmetics have become more and more popular, allegedly because conventional cosmetic products are still under suspicion of containing controversial ingredients.
-With regards to deodorants, the focus in this context clearly lies on aluminium – a particular ingredient which for some is said to be cancer-causing.
-However, manufacturers have learned something: nowadays, more and more aluminium-free deodorants are brought to market.
+However, manufacturers have learned something: nowadays, more and more natural deodorants are brought to market.
 And there is more to it than that.
 Especially natural cosmetics producers attempt to promote their products by using an additional selling point such as “vegan”.
 But what does it really stand for?

 Vegan – What does that mean?